CelsonF/30-days-of-html-css-js/README.md

 - Fork the project.

-- Utility git clone.
+- Use git clone.

 - Create the branch named csschalenger.

-- Create your directory with your name.
+- Create directory with your name.